MONICA ISMAY HORN ARCA

 Born in Jamaica, Monica moved with her parents to Cornwall in 1956.
-Monica trained at Falmouth Art School, and the Royal College of Art; becoming an Associate in 1966 and winning the David Murray Scholarship for Landscape Painting in the same year.
+She trained at Falmouth Art School, and the Painting School of the Royal College, becoming an Associate in 1966 and winning the David Murray Scholarship for Landscape Painting in the same year.

-Monica has exhibited widely including at Royal Academy at the Summer Exhibition, the Museum of Modern Art in Oxford and The South West Academy of Fine and Applied Arts.
-Her drawing of Roger Opie hangs in New College, Oxford.
-A member North Hill Artists and of the Oxford Art Society, she has exhibited with galleries in Somerset, Devon, Oxfordshire, and Glasgow and demonstrated for several years in the materials tent at Art In Action, Oxford.
+Monica has exhibited widely including the Royal Academy Summer Exhibition, the Museum of Modern Art in Oxford and The South West Academy of Fine and Applied Arts.
+She was a member of the Oxford Art Society, has exhibited with galleries in Somerset, Devon, Oxfordshire, and Glasgow and demonstrated for several years at Art In Action, Oxford.